Effect-TS/schema/README.md

 ## Extend

-The `extend` combinator allows you to add additional fields or index signatures to an existing `Schema` or `Schema`.
+The `extend` combinator allows you to add additional fields or index signatures to an existing `Schema`.

 ```ts
 // $ExpectType Schema<{ [x: string]: string; readonly a: string; readonly b: string; readonly c: boolean; }>